Bee-Mar/reactboiler/README.md

 # reactboiler
 Because React is fun and boiler-plate code isn't.

 Let's be real, boiler-plate code sucks.
 That's why I created ***reactboiler***.
-It's very simple command line utitlity that will speed up React development a bit, and save you some keystrokes.
+It's very a simple command line utility that will speed up React development a bit, and save you some keystrokes.

 **Command line options supported:**